betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 The original covariance tracing paper had some difficulty with handling high geometric complexity; covariance tracing requires a voxelized version of the scene for storing local occlusion covariance information, and covariance estimates can degrade severely if the occlusion covariance grid is not high resolution enough to capture small geometric details.
 For huge production scale scenes, geometric complexity requirements can make covariance tracing either slow due to huge occlusion grids, or degraded in quality due to insufficiently large occlusion grids.
 However, the voxelization step is not as much of a barrier to practicality as it may initially seem.
-For covariance tracing based filtering, visibility can be neglected, so the entire scene voxelization step can be skipped; Belcour [(2017)](https://dl.acm.org/citation.cfm?id=2487239) demonstrates how.
+For covariance tracing based filtering, visibility can be neglected, so the entire scene voxelization step can be skipped; [Belcour et al. [2017]](https://dl.acm.org/citation.cfm?id=2487239) demonstrates how.
 Since covariance tracing based filtering can be used with the same assumptions and data as ray differentials but is both superior in quality and more generalizable than ray differentials, I would not be surprised to see more renderers adopt this technique over time.

 As of present, however, instead of using any of the above techniques, pretty much all production renderers today use various ad-hoc methods for tracking ray widths for secondary rays.
-SPI Arnold tracks accumulated roughness values encountered by a ray: if a ray either encounters a diffuse event or reaches a sufficiently high accumulated roughness value, SPI Arnold automatically goes to basically the highest available MIP level [(Kulla et al. 2018)](https://dl.acm.org/citation.cfm?id=3180495).
+SPI Arnold tracks accumulated roughness values encountered by a ray: if a ray either encounters a diffuse event or reaches a sufficiently high accumulated roughness value, SPI Arnold automatically goes to basically the highest available MIP level [[Kulla et al. 2018]](https://dl.acm.org/citation.cfm?id=3180495).
 This scheme produces very aggressive texture filtering, but in turn provides excellent texture access patterns.
-Solid Angle Arnold similarly uses an ad-hoc microfacet-inspired heuristic for secondary rays [(Georgiev et al. 2018)](https://dl.acm.org/citation.cfm?id=3182160) .
+Solid Angle Arnold similarly uses an ad-hoc microfacet-inspired heuristic for secondary rays [[Georgiev et al. 2018]](https://dl.acm.org/citation.cfm?id=3182160) .
-Renderman handles reflection and refraction using something similar to Igehy [(1999)](https://graphics.stanford.edu/papers/trd/), but modified for the single-float-width ray differential representation that Renderman uses [(Christensen et al. 2018)](https://dl.acm.org/citation.cfm?id=3182162).
+Renderman handles reflection and refraction using something similar to [Igehy [1999]](https://graphics.stanford.edu/papers/trd/), but modified for the single-float-width ray differential representation that Renderman uses [[Christensen et al. 2018]](https://dl.acm.org/citation.cfm?id=3182162).
 For glossy and diffuse events, Renderman uses an empirically determined heuristic where higher ray width spreads are driven by lower scattering direction pdfs.
-Weta's Manuka has a unified roughness estimation system built into the shading system, which uses a mean cosine estimate for figuring out ray differentials [(Fascione et al. 2018)](https://dl.acm.org/citation.cfm?id=3182161).
+Weta's Manuka has a unified roughness estimation system built into the shading system, which uses a mean cosine estimate for figuring out ray differentials [[Fascione et al. 2018]](https://dl.acm.org/citation.cfm?id=3182161).

 Generally, roughness driven heuristics seem to work reasonably well in production, and the actual heuristics don't actually have to be too complicated!
-In an experimental branch of PBRT, Matt Pharr found that a simple heuristic that uses a ray differential covering roughly 1/25th of the hemisphere for diffuse events and 1/100th of the hemisphere for glossy events generally worked reasonably well [(Pharr 2017)](https://www.pbrt.org/texcache.pdf).
+In an experimental branch of PBRT, Matt Pharr found that a simple heuristic that uses a ray differential covering roughly 1/25th of the hemisphere for diffuse events and 1/100th of the hemisphere for glossy events generally worked reasonably well [[Pharr 2017]](https://www.pbrt.org/texcache.pdf).

 **Ray Differentials and Bidirectional Techniques**